BuildIt-Poland/feedback-survey/README.md

 You can simply use aws-cli to deploy App.
 Just run above command in the project directory (after succesfull build):

-`aws s3 sync build/ s3://NAME-OF-YOUR-BUCKET`
+`aws s3 sync build/ s3://NAME-OF-YOUR-BUCKET --acl public-read --delete`